Medieval period of India: A historical overview

 Early Modern Era

-The Early Modern Era in Indian history stretches from the 16th century to the mid-18th century, when the Mughal Empire was at its height and European powers arrived and began establishing trade posts and settlements.
-Some major empires and kingdoms that arose in this era are:
+The Early Modern Era in Indian history stretches from the 16th century to the mid-18th century, when the Mughal Empire was at its height and European powers arrived, establishing trade posts and settlements.
+During this time, the Medieval Period of India saw the rise of major empires and kingdoms, shaping the cultural and political landscape of the subcontinent:

 • Mughal Empire: Babur laid the foundations of the Mughal Empire in 1526 CE.
 He ruled over much of India until the mid-18th century.
 Notable rulers like Akbar and Shah Jahan expanded territories and promoted syncretic Indo-Islamic architecture and culture.